Check Out Our Debt Management Plan FAQs

 How does it work?

 After engaging Revive, one of our experienced Customer Success Managers will be assigned to collect information for your application.
 The information collected will help your Customer Success Manager understand your financial circumstances and create a tailored solution for your individual situation.

-After completion of your application, we will submitted this to your creditors for approval.
+After completion of your application, we will submit this to your creditors for approval.
 Once your creditors know you have entered into a DMP, all harassing phone calls will stop (This is a requirement by law).
 At this stage, you will be required to start making regular payments towards your DMP.

 Upon acceptance of the DMP by your creditors, you will be on your way to taking back control of your financial future.
 Should your DMP not be accepted, we will look for alternatives or refund any payments you have already made towards your DMP.

 In order to qualify for a DMP, all you have to do is be experiencing financial hardship.
 In other words, you just need to be struggling to meet your creditor repayments as they fall due.
 There are no restrictions on the amount of debt you owe, value in assets you have or income you earn.
 These factors only play a role in the type of DMP recommended for your situation as a DMP can be tailored for anyone struggling with debt.

 How long will my Debt Management Plan take to complete?